shadowspawn/forest-arborist/README.md

 ## Installing

 Requires node and npm.
+Easy unix install:

     npm install --global https://github.com/JohnRGee/arm.git

-(Or download and build the package, and add a shell alias pointing at arm.js.)
+Or more manual, (git clone and/or) npm install and setup command for "node <installFolder>arm.js".